 Part of a Balanced Diet

-Using the Benchmade - Puukko 200 Fixed Bushcraft Knife with Leather Dangler Loop... is a treat.
+Using the Benchmade - Puukko 200 Fixed Bushcraft Knife Made in USA with Leather... is a treat.
 The balance point is slightly handle-heavy where the knife will titer at about one inch back into the grip.
 This keeps the knife leaning into your hand which makes a solid footing for all the necessary tasks the Puukko excels at.
 The spine of the Puukko 200 is flat, as it should be, for additional thumb and palm pressure as needed.
 However, traditionalists might find the edges of the spine a fraction too rounded to efficiently scrape a firerod.
 The Benchmade Puukko 200 will throw sparks in its current configuration, but not with the ease of its sharp-spined brethren.
 A light spine grinding to sharpen the corners are fine if that floats your boat.
 However, the cutting edge throws sparks as well as anything, and pushing on the spine will likely happen much more often than the need to scrape a firerod.
 Err on the side of most-use.

 Check Price on